 The Food Hub project will be delivered across 2 sites, with a Community Kitchen in Kirkcaldy town centre and a Horticultural Training Centre at Ravenscraig Walled Garden in east Kirkcaldy.
 Find out more about the background to the Community Food Hub idea in our previous post how the idea came about.

 Community Kitchen, Kirkcaldy Town Centre

-We have now purchased town centre premises to house our Community Kitchen.
-The property, on Kirkcaldy’s East Fergus Place, was purchased with a grant from the Scottish Land Fund, a Scottish Government initiative which gives funding and support to help communities take ownership of land and buildings for projects to benefit local people.
+We purchased the building at East Fergus Place with a grant from the Scottish Land Fund, a Scottish Government initiative which gives funding and support to help communities take ownership of land and buildings for projects to benefit local people.

-We have also been awarded a capital grant from the Big Lottery Fund’s Community Assets programme to refurbish the building and fit it out with a Community Kitchen, event space, and as a new base for Greener Kirkcaldy.
+The refurbishment is being funded by a grant from the Big Lottery Fund’s Community Assets programme.
 Once complete, it will centre on a fully equipped training kitchen with 8 workstations, an event space, and a small kitchen garden growing fresh ingredients.The grant will also contribute to the Food Hub project’s initial running costs while we develop it as a social enterprise.
-We are currently working with our architect to finalise the plans for the building, and we hope to open its doors in autumn 2018.

 An architect vision sketch of the town centre food hub